-The GWC Team are a group of professionals from different parts of the world, but all with something Greek in common, brought together by founder Ekaterina Botziou to offer help and advice in all areas of a woman’s life.
+The GWC Contacts list is made up of a group of professionals from different parts of the world, but all with something Greek in common, brought together by founder Ekaterina Botziou to offer help and advice in all areas of a woman’s life.
 Thinking about moving to Greece or Cyprus?
-Speak to our travel experts.
+Speak to our travel expert contact.
 Need some career advice?
 Contact one of our mentors.
-If you are a professional and would like to be part of our team please do get in touch.
+If you are a professional and would like to be part of this list please do get in touch.

 EKATERINA BOTZIOU: FOUNDER

 Links to Greece: Father from Greece and married to a Greek Cypriot

 Expertise: Writing / Self-Publishing / Blogging / Greek men

 Bio: With a bouzouki-loving father hailing from Greece and a ballerina mother with roots as mixed as a Tequila Sunrise, Ekaterina Botziou spent much of her childhood battling against the Greek stereotype that a woman’s place is in the kitchen, and now defiantly spins as many plates as she smashes.
 After completing a Law degree, she was signed by an acting agency and worked on Hollywood films and British television productions.
 Inspired and frustrated by the madness of her Big Fat semi-Greek life, Ekaterina decided to chronicle her Hellenic dramas on her blog Ekaterina’s Greek Expectations and has gained a popular following as a published author.
 Her debut book Greek Expectations: The Last Moussaka Standing gained critical acclaim for its humorous take on surviving life in the Greek community and her subsequent books have enjoyed similar success.
 Ekaterina writes for British, European and American publications as a freelance writer, columnist and copywriter, covering topics from fashion to travel to parenting and her work has been featured in The Huffington Post.